trash-unfiltered/ihms-sysconf/README.md

 ### INTRODUCTION

-Sysconf is a configuration system written in PHP that is developed for configuring softwares modules.
-Sysconf provides a consistent approach for configuring modules and gives the user a choice of interfaces.
+Sysconf is an interactive configuration system written in PHP that allows to configure PHP application modules.
+Its provides a consistent approach for configuring modules and gives the user a choice of interfaces.
 It can configure modules before they are installed, allowing installations and major upgrades to request all necessary information in advance, and let you do what you want while modules are installed.
 Sysconf lets you, if hurry, to skip the less important questions when installing modules.

-Sysconf is firstly developed for the i-HMS project but can be reused for integration in any project that requires installation process.
+Sysconf was firstly developed for the i-HMS project but can be reused for integration in any project that requires installation process.

 Sysconf is only GNU/Linux OS compatible.